The 2016 Silent Movies Calendar features "The Great West"!

 I produce this calendar every year with generous contributions of photographs from collectors and institutions, as a benefit for silent film preservation.

 The Silent Movies Benefit Calendar features silent film artwork and birthdays of silent-era film stars and personalities, as well as notable marriages, deaths, film openings, and other significant dates.
-This year, all of the photos show films in production, from special effects shots to candid photos of actors and directors on the set.

 Total net proceeds (after printing expenses) are used to benefit silent film restoration.

 To purchase the calendar, it's easiest if you use this Paypal button.
 It calculates shipping, and allows you to use either a Paypal account or a credit card.

 If you want calendars sent to different addresses, make a separate purchase for each address.

 You can also sent a personal check for $12 plus postage to Rodney Sauer, 401 Spruce Street, Louisville CO 80027.